 Provides an overview of management history and theory, schools of management thought, the functions and processes of management, and the environment within which the modern manager operates.

 MKT 3050 Marketing Principles and Application (3 cr.)

 A focus on the marketing concept, and examination of a marketing oriented firm.
 Topics include consumer behavior, market analysis and the marketing mix.
 Students will produce a marketing plan.

-An introductory course in the use of descriptive and inferential statistics.
-Topics include graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing (including tests for independence and goodness of fit).
+This course is an introductory course in the use of descriptive and inferential statistics.
+Topics include graphical and numerical descriptive measures, probability, common random variables and their distributions including the binomial and normal distributions, the Central Limit Theorem, sampling procedures, confidence intervals, and hypothesis testing.
 This course has been exempted from the requirements of the Writing Across the Curriculum policy.
-Prerequisite: MATH 1030 or higher.
+Prerequisite: MATH 1040 or higher.